 - HD Video Options: GetSafe also allows you to choose from either an indoor HD camera, which delivers high-definition live streaming of videos with a 720-pixel resolution.
 If you want to save, you can get the motion detector camera that can help protect entrances and other vulnerable areas of your home.
 The wireless camera is battery-operated and can be placed just about anywhere you want.

 - Professional Monitoring Available: Professional monitoring costs an amount per month.
 If that is too steep for you, you can go for the self-monitoring option.

 How does GetSafe compare with SimpliSafe?

 Simplisafe has Cheaper Components: This is also seen in the different sensors that are offered by both companies.
 Apart from offering more sensors such as the carbon monoxide sensor and the freeze sensor, SimpliSafe also sells other sensors with more affordable prices.
-Some sensors from SimpliSafe are around $20 cheaper than those from GetSafe.
+Some sensors from SimpliSafe are cheaper than those from GetSafe.